David-GP94/msvc-employees/README.md

 ---

-## Notes
+Notes

-* The JWT token is required for accessing protected endpoints.
+The JWT token is required for accessing protected endpoints.

-* Roles: `USER` and `ADMIN`.
+Roles: USER and ADMIN.

-* Ensure the `application.yml` environment variables are correctly set in Docker Compose for database connectivity.
+Ensure the environment variables in Docker Compose are correctly set for database connectivity.

-* The Dockerfile and docker-compose.yml files are included for easy deployment.
+The Dockerfile and docker-compose.yml files are included for easy deployment.

-* All responses follow a consistent `GlobalResponse` structure for success, message, and data.
+All responses follow a consistent GlobalResponse structure for success, message, and data.

+Docker is required to run the application as designed in the deliverables.

 ---